-"The fibre-to-the-home market

-constantly evolving,

-especially in the openenvironment, fibre operators have to be able to evolve at the same pace," said Raymond Ndlovu, chief officer, CIVH.
+"The fibre-to-the-home market is constantly evolving, especially in the openaccess environment. and fibre network operators have to be able to evolve at the same pace," said Raymond chief Ndlovu. executive officer, CIVH.
 "The establishment of this holding company will enable both Vumatel and DFA to expand their open-access network infrastructures to meet customer requirements, with the ultimate goal of connecting more of South Africa to highcapacity fixed-line infrastructure," he said.